massvis/dataset/README_targets410.md

 * **attr: human depiction**: presence (y) or absence (n)

 Memorability scores:
-* mem: hits
-* mem: misses
-* mem: false alarms
-* mem: correct rejections
+* **mem: hits**: total number of times (across all AMT workers) visualization was recognized when shown for the second time
+* **mem: misses**: total number of times visualization was not recognized (missed) when shown for the second time
+* **mem: false alarms**: total number of times visualization was mistakenly recognized when shown for the first time
+* **mem: correct rejections**: total number of times visualization was shown for the first time and not mistakenly recognized

+To convert these scores to HR (hit rate), FAR (false alarm rate), dprime and a few others, see the first page of [http://figrim.mit.edu/supplemental.pdf](http://figrim.mit.edu/supplemental.pdf).

 ###[targets410_metadata.mat](https://github.com/massvis/dataset/blob/master/targets410_metadata.mat)

 This is a Matlab allImages struct that contains all the fields discussed above.
-For example, allImages(i).source will print the source category for the i-th image.
+For instance, the attributes for the i-th image are:
+* allImages(i).minimalist corresponds to data-ink ratio
+* allImages(i).color corresponds to # distinct colors
+* allImages(i).bwg corresponds to black&white
+* allImages(i).clutter corresponds to visual density
+* allImages(i).object corresponds to human recognizable object
+* allImages(i).person corresponds to human depiction